rishabh11336/soft-engg-project-may-2024-se-may-3/README.md

     -The function returns the explanation as a string.

-4. explain_programming_assignment(week_number):
+4. explain_programming_assignment(number):

    -This function is used to generate simplified explanation for the Programming Assignment questions.
 It provides suggestions on how the programmer can approach the problem at hand.

-   -It takes week_number as input, fetches corresponding question from the "Prog_assign.xlsx" file, which contains 1 programming assignment question from each week.
+   -It takes number as input, fetches corresponding question from the "dev.db" file, which contains programming assignment questions.

    -It then connects to the API client, and generates explanation for the question.